Graph Learning Under Partial Observability: Achievable Graph Learning

-In the recent literature, useful results for the problem of graph learning under partial observations have been obtained.
-Results for different settings are available, e.g., for different observability regimes (nonzero $\xi$ as opposed to the low-observability regime where $\xi=0$) different connectivity regimes (sparse, dense, with uniform degree concentration) and/or different conditions on the combination matrices.
-Aside from very technical details, the bottom line of the ensemble of these results is that inverse graph learning under partial observations {\em is possible}, even if in different guises (e.g., with weak or strong consistency), also depending on which particular setting is considered.

-Our objective is to present these results in some unified way.
+We now summarize some recent results for the problem of graph learning under partial observability~\cite{tomo,tomo2,tomo3}.
+The bottom line of the ensemble of these results is that graph learning under partial observability {\em is possible}.
+Our objective is to present the results in some unified way.
 Accordingly, we find it appropriate to avoid ``highly'' technical details and focus instead on the main insights.
-For each result, we will direct the reader to the references where the technical details can be found.
+For each result, we direct the reader to the references where the technical details can be found.

-A common feature underlying all the methods used to prove the forthcoming results is that all pertinent theorems have been proved working directly in the {\em graph edge domain}.
-This is in contrast with the mainstream approach of graph signal processing, where results are normally obtained in the {\em graph spectral domain}.
-We remark that the edge-domain analysis is beneficial to get a more immediate interpretation of the behavior of the matrix estimators, which is in turn useful to examine identifiability.